anilsaini1416/Data-Analysis-Excel/README.md

 ## ⚙️ Features

 Dynamic KPIs: Key metrics that update automatically.

+Interactive Slicers: Filter data by Location and Payment Method with a single click.

 Clean Visuals: Used Bar charts, Pie charts, and Line graphs for easy interpretation.